 Our first Ocicats - Anastasia, Demetri and Farley

-All 3 cats were shown very successfully in the desexed class, and over the years the thought of breeding entered my mind.
-After much thought and discussion, and advice from fellow breeders we went ahead and registered our Prefix, and having built up a relationship with our breeder waited for the perfect black spotted silver breeding girl.
+All 3 cats were shown very successfully in the desexed class, and we were invited to breed Ocicats.
+After much thought and discussion, and advice from fellow breeders we went ahead and registered our Prefix, and waited for the perfect black spotted silver breeding girl.
 While visiting our future queen, we saw a litter of tiny babies sired by a cinnamon Ocicat boy we admired (also the sire to our chocolate pet boy), so a chocolate girl was soon to be ours as well to be a future breeding queen.

 Our breeding girls as kittens - Malika (middle) and Ashia (right) with big sister Anastasia